dbbs-lab/bsb-daint/README.md

     cd ~
     git clone https://github.com/dbbs-lab/bsb-daint

-To install the scaffold stack into your user directory use the `install` helper script:

-    source ~/bsb-daint/install.sh

-To hook some neat shortcuts into your shell, add this to `~/.bashrc`:
+Add the following to `~/.bashrc`:

 ```
-export USER="my_username"
 export PROJECT="my_project"
 export ACCOUNT="my_account"
 source ~/bsb-daint/shell.sh
 ```

 **Note:** Replace `USER`, `PROJECT` and `ACCOUNT` with the correct information.

+Install the scaffold stack into your shared project directory:

+    source ~/bsb-daint/install.sh

+You can also opt to install it elsewhere, like in your user directory:

+    source ~/bsb-daint/install.sh $HOME

 # Usage